taylorg8900/tavern_proj_2/doc/player.md

 			- Chilled (reduces damage from fire, lava, etc)
 			- Spicy (reduces damage from ice or something idk)
 - Shield
+	- Upgrades
+		- Reduce damage taken from enemies
+		- Increase movement speed while blocking
 	- Common uses
 		- Blocking enemies duh
+		- Ramming into enemies to create space at the cost of some health
 		- Movement
 			- Sliding around, sledding down slopes
 - Runestones
+	- Upgrades
+		- Just increase potency of whichever runestone, not rocket science
+		- Increase distance you can throw them, speed you can throw them, etc
+		- Increase amount in the 'goodie bags' by spending gold, permanent upgrade
+		- Increase 'luck' (amount of loot in the key and lock style generation) by "Giving the mines back some of it's fortune" or something like that
+	- Creation
+		- Use gems specifically for this?
+Like crafting them before missions
+			- Buy from a wizard with both gems and gold, so you need specific items to get specific runestones
+		- Find naturally in environment analagous to keys and locked chests
+		- Can buy 'goodie bags' full of a random assortment of them with just gold
+			- Display some kind of tooltip that shows the player potentially what they could get out of it before buying, like some bags are more focused on sight, some are more focused on explosions etc
 	- Common uses
 		- Explosions
 			- Mine type explosions
 			- Grenade type explosions
 			- Soft launch style explosion
 			- Light (stuns, I imagine enemies in caves are sensitive to light)
+			- Firewall (blocks an area, like a call of duty zombie trap)
 		- Sight
 			- Throwing into rooms to detect if there enemies
 			- Keeping a glimmering light which can be seen through walls